Germany–Poland relations: Following accession to the European Union (2004–present)

 On 15 September 2021, the German Foreign Minister Heiko Maas announced a project to build a monument commemorating the Polish civilian victims of World War II in Berlin that would "honour their lives, their resistance and their courage".
 He also revealed plans to establish a forum for remembrance and exchange with Poland stating that "The future forum [...] could become a milestone for German-Polish reconciliation.
 For addressing the past is not something we only owe to the dead.
 For Germans and Poles it remains the basis of our common path towards the future".

 To help combat the COVID-19 pandemic, Poland sold some 6.5 million COVID-19 vaccines to Germany.

 On 2 July 2024, the Polish-German intergovernmental consultations took place in Warsaw.
 Prime Minister Donald Tusk and Chancellor Olaf Scholz stressed the close relationship between the two countries and announced a joint action plan for a more intense cooperation between Poland and Germany in key areas including security and defence, support for Ukraine in the context of the ongoing Russian invasion, business relations, enlargement of the EU and questions regarding history.

-2025 Polish–German border crisis is an ongoing crisis between Germany and Poland, sparked by claims of illegal migration encouraged by the German police.
+2025 border crisis

+On 3 July 2025, former Polish Prime Minister Mateusz Morawiecki stated that "The Polish western border is attacked by German services, through the flood of illegal immigrants", and that the Polish–German border must be protected by the inhabitants themselves, suggesting that police patrols, also Polish–German, are hostile to Polish citizens.
+Since then, numerous groups, called "Citizen Patrols", such as the Ruch Obrony Granic (ROG), have emerged, engaging in vigilante border control.
+The then President-elect, Karol Nawrocki has thanked Robert Bąkiewicz for establishing the ROG.

+The border protests have received support from the Confederation and Law and Justice parties, which have also condemned the alleged lack of response by Prime Minister Donald Tusk and the government.

+On 7 June, Poland temporarily reinstated border checks with Germany and Lithuania for 30 days until 5 August, the maximum amount allowed under EU law.
+On 23 June, the head of the Ministry of Internal Affairs and Administration, Tomasz Siemoniak, announced that controls on the borders would be extended.
+On 6 August, the control was extended to 4 November.